nrfconnect/sdk-sidewalk/doc/setting_up_sidewalk_environment/configuring_aws_cloud.rst

    .. figure:: /images/AWSIoT-Rule-SetActionCategory.jpg

 #.
-Go to the bottom of :guilabel:`Create a rule` page, and click :guilabel:`Create rule`.
+Go to the bottom of :guilabel:`Create a rule` page and click :guilabel:`Create rule`.
    New rule will appear on the :guilabel:`Rules` list.

    .. figure:: /images/AWSIoT-Rule-RuleCreated.jpg